petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-spritemap-client-extension.md

       into: static
 ```

 This specifies that everything in the `assets/` folder should be included as a static resource in the built client extension `.zip` file.
-The SVG spritemap in a theme spritemap client extension is used as a static resource in Liferay.
+The SVG sprite map in a theme sprite map client extension is used as a static resource in Liferay.

-The `assets/spritemap.svg` is an exact copy of the [Clay icons](https://clayui.com/docs/components/icon.html) spritemap used in Liferay.
+The `assets/spritemap.svg` is an exact copy of the [Clay icons](https://clayui.com/docs/components/icon.html) sprite map used in Liferay.
 To change a specific icon, you must find the ID of the icon.
 You can _Inspect_ the HTML element to find this.

 ![Icons in the navbar.](./using-a-theme-spritemap-client-extension/images/01.png)